How to Make Flower Bath Bombs with Rose Petals

 How to Make Bath Bombs with Rose Petals

 No Time to Make This Now?
-Pin it for Later
+Save or Share it for Later

 As an Amazon Associate, I can earn from qualifying purchases.
+I could earn from qualifying purchases.

-Tips to Make Rose Bath Bombs
+Tips to Make Flower Bath Bombs

 • Be sure to let these rose bath bombs dry for at least 24 hours to get the most fizzy for your effort.
-Plus, if you have a little mix-up when you’re making your mix and it got a little wetter than necessary, drying your bath bombs will typically work that out.

 Yield: 5-6 Fun Rose Petal Bath Bombs